Food Festivals in Barcelona 2026

 Vermut & Soul Festival

-Another unique food festival in Barcelona is the Vermut & Soul festival.
+Another one of the unique food festivals in Barcelona 2026 is the Vermut & Soul festival.
 A weekend dedicated to vermouth, with live concerts, DJs and dancing all day long.
 You can also enjoy regional appetizers, free vermouth tastings and workshops.
-Tickets range from 5 to 18 euros, depending on the package you choose.

 The Sant Ponç Festival